 1- Artist Point

 Anybody that knows about Yosemite National Park has surely seen a photo of Tunnel View.
 This is by far the most famous panorama view that you’ll get in the entire park.
 And because of that popularity, it gets crowded!
 Tripods line the wall at sunrise and swarms of people fill it during the rest of the day.
+(It reminded me of seeing Delicate Arch at Arches National Park).
 No joke, as I was standing there taking in the view I was told to move out of the way so someone could go ahead and get their Instagram shot.
-Still want the view but to enjoy solitude instead of crowds?
+Still want the view but want to enjoy solitude instead of crowds?
 Artist point is the spot for you!